 - Split ends also make your hair (particularly your ends) look scraggly, frizzy, and unhealthy.
 Your hair will look its best when you trim it regularly.

 Most stylists recommend that you trim your hair once every 3-4 months, depending on the health of your hair.
 If you treat your hair exceedingly well you might not accumulate split ends for 6-8 months.
 But most of us don’t trim our hair as often as we should.
 Does this sound like you?
 It's probably for one of these two reasons:

 1. Trimming your hair feels like losing length.
 You probably think, "the longer I go without trimming my hair, the longer my hair will be," right?
 Not exactly.
 Trims do remove a small amount of your length, but let’s do the math.
 In optimal conditions your hair growth about half an inch a month, so in 4 months your hair can grow about 2 inches.
 If you keep your hair healthy, a trim will remove less than ¼ to ½ an inch, leaving with you with most of your growth.

 But if you don’t stay on top of trims and split ends, they will spread up the hair shaft and you’ll need to take off more length when you finally do trim your hair.
 Additionally, your split ends will lead to breakage in the meantime, reducing your length even more.
 For example, if you double the time between trims to 8 months, your hair will grow 4 inches- but you could lose 2 inches or more to breakage and split ends, as opposed to two small trims of ¼ inch each in those 8 months.
 So you retain more length when you trim your hair regularly.

 2. We’re lazy.
 Sorry, did we call you out?
 It's okay, we feel it too!
 It's just the truth.
 Setting up 4 haircuts a year takes time and effort.
 Not to mention, haircuts can be expensive!
-That’s why NaturAll Club is bringing you tips on how to do it yourself!
+That’s why NaturAll is bringing you tips on how to trim your hair yourself.